Is It a Good Idea to Apply for a Home Equity Loan?

 Qualifying for a Home Equity Loan is Easy

-While you will have to qualify as you would for any loan – based on creditworthiness, debt to income and the demonstrated ability to pay back the loan, a home equity loan or line is secured with your home, which offers the lender some security.
+While you will have to qualify as you would for any loan – based on creditworthiness, debt to income and the demonstrated ability to pay back the loan, a home equity loan or line of credit is secured with your home, which offers the lender some security.
 For this reason, and as long as you have 20% or so, minimum, in equity, it’s typically pretty easy to get qualified to use the equity in your home to access funds.

-The Interest Rates Are Lower
+Home Equity Loan Rates Are Lower

 If someone needs a home equity loan to pay off high-interest debts, this type of loan is very advantageous.
 On average, credit cards carry a much higher interest rate than a home equity loan.
 A home equity loan would be very positive in this situation because the homeowner could pay the credit card balance in full and continue to make payments on a loan that is carrying a lower interest rate.